esnet/gdg/website/content/docs/usage_guide/backup_guide.md

 gdg backup alerting rules upload -- Upload all rules gdg backup alerting rules clear -- Clear all rules
 ```

+**Available Options:**
+  - `--folder string`            filter by folder
+  - `--ignore-watched-folders`   Default to false, but if passed then will only operate on the list of folders listed in the configuration file
+  - `--label stringArray`        Filter by label name value pair.
+(Additive behavior dashboard includes: label1 AND label2).  ex --label env=staging
+  - `--name string`              filter by name

 {{< details "Example Output:" >}}